MartinVald2170/leftover_stone_organiser-/README.md

 *Log Out*

-A log out command will take you back to the sign in phase when you are done with the program
+A log out command will end the program